jschneier/django-storages/docs/backends/gcloud.rst

 ``GS_EXPIRES_ON`` (optional: default is ``timedelta(seconds=86400)``)

 The time that a generated URL is valid before expiration.
 The default is 1 day.
 Public files will return a url that does not expire.
+Files will be signed by the default credentials provided to the client.

 Usage